Renowned as a top destination for fishing holidays in Skegness and Lincolnshire, Roach Farm boasts several well-stocked fishing lakes.

 You can fish from just £4 per rod per day, however there are preferential rates for our touring holiday guests whilst staying on park.
 Annual fishing permits start from £100.

-Bring your touring caravan or tent and enjoy top quality fishing in a beautiful setting.
+Bring your touring caravan and enjoy top quality fishing in a beautiful setting.
 Sound good?

 Roach Farm is the perfect place for fishing breaks in Skegness– and all at our outstanding value for money.

 Take a closer look at our fishing lakes by browsing the gallery of images below

 Got a question about fishing at Roach Farm Park?
 Take a look at our FAQs below where it may already have been answered…

 Q: Do I need a licence to fish at Roach Farm Park?

 A: Yes, you will require an Environment Agency Rod Licence, available on line from and you will also need to purchase either a day ticket or weekly pass

 Q: How much does it cost to fish at Roach Farm Park?